Berlin river cruise: Should you book a Spree boat tour?

 The Berlin Cathedral from the boat

 The boat was in mint condition, so kudos to the company for making a great first impression.
-After having my ticket scanned, the personnel welcomed everyone on board and informed us that a bar-restaurant was operating on the boat.
+After my ticket was scanned, the staff welcomed everyone on board and informed us that a bar-restaurant was operating on the boat.
 I found the menu quite extensive for a 1-hour boat tour on the Spree: there’s food like currywurst and a variety of drinks.
 I found the prices reasonable, and I ordered a drink.

 There are free audio guides in English, so you can pick up your device when entering the boat.
 Otherwise, there’s German pre-recorded commentary throughout the cruise.